To The Members

-The Committee has adopted a charter for its functioning.
-The primary objective of theCommittee is to monitor and provide e3ective supervision of the Management's financialreporting process to ensure accurate and timely disclosures with the highest levels oftransparency integrity and quality of financial reporting.
-During the financial yearthere has been no instance where the Board has not accepted any recommendation of theCommittee.
+The Committee has adopted charter for its functioning.
+The primary objective of theCommittee is to monitor and provide effective supervision of the Management's financialreporting process to ensure accurate and timely disclosures with the highest levels oftransparency integrity and quality of financial reporting.
+During the Financial Yearthere has been no instance where the Board has not accepted any recommendation of theCommittee.

 DIRECTORS' RESPONSIBILITY STATEMENT

-i. in the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;
+i. in the preparation of the annual accounts the applicable accounting standards havebeen followed and that there was no material departures;

-ii. they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of a3airs of the Company at the end of the financial year and of the pro3t ofthe Company for that period;
+ii. they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the Financial Year and of the profitof the Company for that period;

-iii. they have taken proper and su3cient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and otherirregularities;
+iii. they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 iv. they have prepared the annual accounts on a going concern basis;

-v. they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and are operating e3ectively; and
+v. they have laid down internal financial controls to be followed by the Company andthat such internal financial controls were adequate and were operating effectively; and

 VIGIL MECHANISM AND WHISTLE BLOWER POLICY